|Instructor: Professor Gordon Richards||Lecture: TTh 2-3:20pm Disque 704|

 In the observer's test, you must demonstrate a basic knowledge of the night sky and that you understand how to operate the telescope and camera.
 This test includes opening the dome, setting up the telescope, checking that the telescope correctly points and tracks, obtain the target, take an image with the camera, and transfer the data back to a computer in the department for analysis.
 Knowledge of telescope safety and common sense will be tested.
 You will have to show that you understand how to open/close up the telescope.

 The observing projects will involve photometric observations of stars and, possibly, planets and nebulae.
 For the stellar observations, you will obtain digital images of a set of stars, calibrate those images using observations of standard stars, and analyze these data to produce.
 For each project, you will submit a written report that details both your observations and your analysis.

-For the sake of safety and huddling together for warmth when it gets cold, you will work in teams of no less than two and no more than three.
+For the sake of safety and huddling together for warmth when it gets cold, you will work in teams of 3 (with one group of 4).
 Organize yourselves into groups by the end of week two and let me know what you have decided.
 I will assign students to groups after that.